msam010101/csubgoto/README.md

 1. Use libclang to parse C++14 compliant code into an abstract syntax tree (AST).
 2. Traverse the AST and identify each function with one or more `goto` statements.
 3. Validate that they only jump to labels within the same function.
 4. In each function, for each `goto` statement, find the smallest code block (whether its the function scope, a plain code block, a `for` code block, `switch` code block, `while` code block, or `do` code block) that contains the `goto` statement and its label.
 If there are other `goto` statements inside of that code block, expand the scope to the smallest code block that contains all of them and their labels.
-Do this recursively and create a data structure representing a single state machine.
+Do this recursively and, for each state machine, create a data structure.
 5. For each state machine, insert the csubgoto initializing code at the beginning of the block (ex. `enum { __STATE_CSUBGOTO_START__, label1, label2, __STATE_CSUBGOTO_FOR1_START__, __STATE_CSUBGOTO_FOR1_END__ } __csubgoto_state__ = __STATE_CSUBGOTO_START__; switch(__csubgoto_state__) { case __STATE_CSUBGOTO_START__:`).
 6. Replace any `goto` with a state set and break (ex. `{__csubgoto_state__ = label1; break;}`)
 7. Replace any labels with a case statement (ex. `case label1:`)